buildwiththeta/buildwiththeta-swift/README.md

 Theta Swift library.

-This package is under active developing.
+This package is under active development.